 Breaking Through the Resistance

 Even when your org follows a design-led philosophy, sometimes people still need examples of the value of problem space research.
 People need to see how others within the org have benefitted.
 Nina Blanco does exactly this at USAA.
 She says that while USAA has always been member-focused, five years ago experience design was being done at different levels within different divisions.
-At that point leadership at USAA recognized that experience design was bringing successes to other orgs in the financial services industry, and they created the Chief Design Office in an effort to level up experience design across divisions and eliminate duplicated effort.
-Nina spends about a third of her time helping teams understand the language of experience design and two thirds of her time leading research efforts with these teams.
+At that point, leadership at USAA recognized that experience design was bringing successes to other orgs in the financial services industry, and they created the Chief Design Office in an effort to level up experience design across divisions and eliminate duplicated effort.
+Nina spends about a third of her time helping teams understand the language of experience design and two-thirds of her time leading research efforts with these teams.
 Many of these research efforts are in the problem space, which, in addition to supporting members better, are being used to transform internal processes.
-For example, Nina helped the Bank at USAA understand discrete member experiences and touch points so they could restructure their process owners in support.
+For example, Nina helped the Bank at USAA understand discrete member experiences and touchpoints so they could restructure their process owners in support.
 Instead of people at the Bank being within functional silos, they organized themselves along member experiences.

 Recently, Renters Insurance invited Nina to a meeting to help them begin identifying how they could reorganize along the member experience.
-At the meeting the executives wanted to start by understanding reasons that would trigger a need for renters insurance.
+At the meeting, the executives wanted to start by understanding reasons that would trigger a need for renters insurance.
 So they asked everyone to describe scenarios and what goes through members’ minds.
 The executives at the meeting were under the impression that the assembled employees could provide answers.
 It was immediately clear to Nina that research into real-life scenarios was needed and that she needed to communicate this part of experience design to the executives.
 First, though, she asked about their ultimate goals and how they planned to accomplish them.
 She listened to them describe what they needed to know in order to get started on the path to a design-led experience.
-It took a couple of meetings and push back from the executives who were thinking they only wanted to explore current state, not future state, but she realized they were framing their needs too narrowly.
+It took a couple of meetings and push back from the executives who were thinking they only wanted to explore the current state, not the future state, but she realized they were framing their needs too narrowly.
 They had planned on trusting their assumptions about renters insurance in the real world.
 So Nina decided to solicit an ally in leadership to help the executives re-frame their approach and recognize how valuable problem space research would be to the outcome.

 My first course of action was to schedule time with the Design Executive assigned to Property and Casualty, a person who also works in the Chief Design Office.
 I wanted her on my side.
 I brought her my meeting notes and told her my conclusion that Renters Insurance needed to do some problem space research before hurrying on to the task of restructuring along member experiences.
 I also showed her the mental model diagrams I’d done with the Bank and with Auto Insurance and the outcomes from those, and recommended that Renters Insurance also use that tool.
 The Design Executive was on board and scheduled a meeting for me with the project sponsor.
 So my next task was to make sure the project sponsor could see the direct line from the goals the Renters Insurance executives were trying to achieve back to the knowledge that could be gathered from problem space research.
 In my meeting with them, I taped the Auto Insurance mental model diagram to the wall and started with the goals that team had and how the research gave them the answers they needed.
 Everyone was nodding, so I felt pretty confident about the likelihood of the research project.